-Ladybug Child Care Center of Chaska is accredited by the NECPA
+Ladybug Child Care Center is Accredited by the NECPA

 What is the National Early Childhood Program Accreditation (NECPA) and what is NECPA accreditation?

-Conceived buy the National Child Care Association, the National Early Childhood Program Accreditation (NECPA) has worked to raise the quality of early childhood programs for children and families.
+Conceived by the National Child Care Association, the National Early Childhood Program Accreditation (NECPA) has worked to raise the quality of early childhood programs for children and families.

 What are the standards for NECPA Accreditation?